C-h-a-r/C-h-a-r/README.md

 ***

--  🔭 I’m currently working on a discord bot to help other programers.
+-  🔭 I’m currently working on discord bots and websites.

 -  💬 I talk alot on Discord and i also post on Youtube sometimes.